Panasonic G7 vs Sony NEX-5T

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (39 percent) than the Panasonic G7.
-However, the NEX-5T is substantially heavier (577 percent) than the G7.
+Moreover, the NEX-5T is markedly lighter (33 percent) than the G7.
 In this context, it is worth noting that neither the G7 nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G7) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.